Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Hermite--Minkowski for algebraic stacks

-Let $X\to B$ be a proper \'etale gerbe (for the fppf topology) of inertia degree $e$, and note that $X$ is integral.
+Let $X\to B$ be a proper \'etale gerbe of inertia degree $e$, and note that $X$ is integral.
 By Lemma \ref{lem:degree_of_gerbe}, there is a finite (abstract) group $G$ of order $e$ such that the band of $X\to B$ is locally isomorphic to $\lien(G)$ in the category of bands.
 By Lemma \ref{lem:class_of_band}, the band of $X\to B$ is canonically an object of $\mathrm{H}^1(B, \mathrm{Out}(G))$.
-Note that, as $\mathrm{Out}(G)$ is finite \'etale group scheme over $B$, the latter set is finite (Lemma \ref{lem:H^1_finite}).
-Thus, as there are only finitely many finite groups of order $e$, there are finitely many bands $L_1, \ldots, L_r$ over $B$ such that any proper \'etale gerbe of inertia degree $e$ is banded by some $L_i$.
+Note that, as $\mathrm{Out}(G)$ is a finite \'etale group scheme over $B$, the latter set is finite (Lemma \ref{lem:H^1_finite}).
+Thus, as there are only finitely many groups of order $e$, there are finitely many bands $L_1, \ldots, L_r$ over $B$ such that any proper \'etale gerbe of inertia degree $e$ is banded by some $L_i$.

 Fix $i\in \{1,\ldots, r\}$ and define $L:= L_i$.
-Note that the center $Z(L)$ of $L$ is a finite \'etale group scheme over $B$ and that the set of $L$-equivalence classes of proper \'etale gerbes over $B$ banded $L$ is in bijection with $\HH^2(B,Z(L))$; see Lemma \ref{lem:class_of_banded_gerbe}.
-Since $Z(L)$ is abelian, the group $\mathrm{H}^2(B,Z(L))$ is finite under our assumptions (Lemma \ref{lem:H^1_finite}).
+Note that the center $Z(L)$ of $L$ is a finite \'etale group scheme over $B$ and that the set of $L$-equivalence classes of proper \'etale gerbes over $B$ banded by $L$ is in bijection with $\HH^2(B,Z(L))$; see Lemma \ref{lem:class_of_banded_gerbe}.
+Since $Z(L)$ is abelian of order dividing $e$, the group $\mathrm{H}^2(B,Z(L))$ is finite under our assumptions (Lemma \ref{lem:H^1_finite}).

 From the above we conclude that the set of pairs $(L,X)$ with $L$ a band over $B$ and $X$ a (proper \'etale) gerbe banded by $L$ of inertia degree $e$ over $B$ is finite, up to equivalence as a pair.
-However, the latter (finite) set surjects onto the set of $B$-isomorphism classes of proper \'etale gerbes over $B$ of inertia degree $e$, so that the latter set is finite, as required. \end{proof}
+However, the latter (finite) set surjects onto the set of $B$-isomorphism classes of proper \'etale gerbes over $B$ of inertia degree $e$, which is therefore finite, as required. \end{proof}

 \begin{remark} Let $G$ be a finite abelian group, let $S =\Spec \QQ$, and let $X\to S$ be a non-neutral (proper \'etale) gerbe banded by $G$, corresponding to some element $[X]$ in $\HH^2(S,G)$ with $2[X]\neq 0$.
 Let $X^{-}\to S$ be the gerbe banded by $G$ corresponding to the element $-[X]$ in $\HH^2(S,G)$; see \cite[Prop~IV.3.3.2.(iii)]{Gir71}.
 Note that, as $2[X]\neq 0$, the stacks $X$ and $X^{-}$ are not isomorphic as gerbes banded by $G$.
 However, by the definition of $X^{-}$ (and \cite[Prop.~IV.2.1.7.2]{Gir71}), it follows that $X$ and $X^{-}$ are isomorphic as algebraic stacks (hence gerbes) over $S$. \end{remark}